amoszczynski/Mid-Term_Algo-Trader/README.md

 # Version History
 v1: original algorithm, two files, uses golden cross and MACD for buying, MACD and stochastic for selling.
 v2: one file (analyzes and places orders in one file), uses Golden Cross, RSI, and MACD for buying, MACD, RSI, stochastic, and other signals for selling.
+v3: got rid of the stalling ema indicator, opted for simpler price < SMA metric. limited RSI in buy confirmation from 50 - 80.
+Buys stocks with limit order of 2.5% deficit instead of market orders in order to limit initial loss.
+Set time frame of golden cross lower in order to buy closer to upward trend.